vlsmj/WeatherApp/README.md

 e.g.
 API_KEY={API KEY here}

 Put the API KEY provided to you, or you can put your own API KEY you got from OpenWeather API.
+Use actual device for best results as this application will be using GPS to locate itself.
 Rebuild then run the application.

 # Functionality Features
 - Log In and Registration with Room integration.
 This saves the user credentials into the local DB.